 Among those drawn to the golden West was Louis Pellier, a Frenchman from the Agen region, which happened to be famous for its “Pruneaux d’Ente,” or prune.
 In 1850, Pellier turned a tract of rich topsoil near Mission San Jose into “Pellier’s Gardens,” where, with the help of his brother, Pierre, he grafted a choice cutting of the d’Agen rootstock onto wild plum trees growing in the valley.
 In a few years, the special trees began to bear a special fruit: California Prunes.

 While Pellier’s trees were growing, so was the U.S. market for European prunes.
 By the 1870s the mounting imports caught the attention of savvy farmers.
 With Pellier’s now-proven trees at their disposal, they began planting California Prune plums.
 Within 15 years, and thanks to a market growing by way of the transcontinental railroad, California Prunes overtook imports.
 By 1900, an estimated 85 California Prune packing plants were in business.

 Ups and Downs and 500 Monkeys

 The turn of the century brought rapid ups and downs to the new industry; overzealous farmers over-planted and ended up with an oversupply of prunes.
-Packers in the East and overseas were selling cheap imported fruit blended with California fruit and misrepresenting it as California grew, disappointing consumers and degrading the market.
+Packers in the East and overseas were selling cheap imported fruit blended with California fruit and misrepresenting it as California grown, disappointing consumers and degrading the market.
 Prices dropped while labor costs rose.
 (Fun fact: One farmer briefly looked to 500 monkeys for cheap labor.
 Yes, monkeys.
 The monkeys were surprisingly reliable at picking plums.
 But then, darn the luck, they ate them.)

 The struggles and missteps led to the creation of the Dried Fruit Association of California in 1908 to oversee sales contracts, transportation, pure food laws, and legislation.
 In time, the association drove a slew of quality improvements and technological innovations.
 Product advancements followed, including prune juice in 1932 as well as softer, moister, ready-to-eat prunes